buonzz-systems/scalp/README.md

 Install
 =======

-It is very to install Scalp as a CLI utility:
+It is very easy to install Scalp as a CLI utility:
 <br/>
 via wget
 ```